Watch the webinar now:

 • Significance for purchasing

-For purchasing, in-house production depth has a significant impact on procurement strategies and supplier relationships.
+For purchasing, in-house production depth has a significant impact on procurement strategies and supplier relationship management.
 A change in vertical integration requires adjustments in supplier selection, contract design and supply chain management.
 Buyers must weigh up which components are strategically important and whether in-house production or purchasing offers advantages.

 • Strategic procurement: Alignment of the purchasing strategy with the company's vertical integration.